 Ohio senators represent all 88 counties, divided into 33 districts.
 The Senate works hard to develop sound policies that reflect those things Ohioans value - to create jobs, educate children, protect citizens and help the less fortunate.

 Prior to 1803, Ohio's legislature consisted of a five-legislative member Legislative Council and a House of Representatives.
 Today, Ohio's legislature consists of 33 members in the Senate and 99 members in the House of Representatives.

 The 85th General Assembly, in 1923, was the first Senate session to include female legislators, Nettie Bromley Loughead and Maude Comstock Waitt.
-Currently, six women serve in the Ohio Senate.
+Currently, seven women serve in the Ohio Senate.

 After 135 days of contentious debate, the Second Constitutional Convention delegates produced a new Ohio Constitution.
 The 1851 Ohio Constitution still remains the foundation of Ohio law.

 It may be designated a National Historic Monument, but the Statehouse is also our working seat of government.
 It's this combination of historical significance and modern-day utility that makes the Statehouse a compelling place to visit.